 The jury's still out on whether or not Gina from Outside Interference is a cat.
 Although she has cat-like ears and features, she lacks any visible tail, in a setting where all the other Anthro characters have them.

-Something Positive doesn't have any actual catgirls, but frequently has gags involving catgirl cosplayers, which are depicted as grotesque muppet-like creatures which swarm through fan conventions annoying everyone else.
+Something Positive doesn't have any actual catgirls, but frequently has gags involving catgirl cosplayers, who are depicted as grotesque muppet-like creatures which swarm through fan conventions annoying everyone else.
+In fact, one group eventually went completely feral, generating a survival horror storyline and killing one significant second-string character.

-The Dragon Doctors features a, as Sarin, resident pervert says "The least Catgirl I know."
+The Dragon Doctors features a, as Sarin, resident pervert says "The least fun Catgirl I know."

 Flaky Pastry has Marelle as a lead character, who hates being called a Catgirl.
 Quite where she fits into the trope is quite a good question since she is basically human, wears clothes and has no tail, but DOES have real cat-style ears, a somewhat flattened nose and a dark skin colour which is presumably skin, although this isn't made clear.
 She certainly has a mop of off-white hair styled in human fashion.